FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/theatre/1982/1982-09-11-the-lena-zavaroni-show.md

 The show was cancelled due to illness.

 **Research is on going and hopefully I will be able to add more details**
-> If anybody has information on what happen on this evening's show please let us know.
+> If anybody has information on what happen at this evening's show please let us know.
 >
 > All information is of value and helps to keep the memories we have of Lena Zavaroni alive.
 >